-Overall, our results provide much needed data to discussions of sports sponsorships and their value.
-Our results are most directly relevant to policy makers interested in regulating sponsorships, suggesting that the impact of a ban is heterogeneous and that the clubs most impacted may not necessarily be the clubs that are sponsored by the gambling and alcohol companies.
+Our results provide much needed data to discussions of sponsorships and their value.
+In a particular setting, we document assortative matching in sponsorships.
+Our analysis is most directly relevant to policy makers interested in regulating sponsorships, suggesting that the impact of a ban is heterogeneous and that the clubs most impacted may not necessarily be the clubs that are sponsored by the gambling and alcohol companies.
 This calls some current policies into question.
 For example, Australian states that use tobacco taxes to subsidize organizations that had previously received funds from tobacco sponsorships (Jones 2010) might not allocate the funds to those most affected.
 Furthermore, at least for English football, our results suggest poorer clubs in poorer locations will be most affected.
+While equality in sports clubs in hardly a focal issue of welfare analysis, it is relevant to the marketers of such clubs and to local politicians interested in helping lower income areas.
+Looking forward, policymakers

-Looking forward, policymakers (and industry lobbyists) should consider exactly how a ban will affect their constituents.
+(and industry lobbyists) should consider exactly how a ban will affect their constituents.
 The equilibrium outcome of matching means that organizations that currently receive funds from a to-be-banned sponsor may not be severely affected by a ban.

-More generally, our results provide insight into how the equilibrium outcomes in a matching market can be quite different from a naïve look at who is most directly affected.
-With assortative matching, high value organizations can often identify high quality replacement matches, and it is lower value organizations that suffer.
+More generally, our results provide insight into how the equilibrium outcomes of policy changes in matching markets can be quite different from a naïve look at who is most directly affected.
+With assortative matching, high value organizations can often identify high quality replacement matches, and it is often lower value organizations that suffer.

 The rest of paper is organized as follows.
 We review the related literature in Section 2, then followed by the industry background and data in Section 3.
 We describe the two-sided matching model and estimation method in Section 4.
 The results from the two-sided models are discussed in Section 5.
-Section 6 describes our counterfactual analysis on banning unethical sponsorships such as alcohol and gambling.
+Section 6 describes our counterfactual analysis on banning controversial sponsorships such as alcohol and gambling.
 We conclude our paper in Section 7.